benchmark-urbanism/cityseer-api/docs/attribution.md

 ---

-Clearly legible attribution should be provivded when using this package.
+Please provide clearly legible attribution when using this package.

 This should include either a link to the documentation website or one of the following logos.